-Regardless of the type of approach that the surgeon chooses, undoubtedly the most important part is the precise preoperative analysis of the nose, with the the goal to reach the most acceptable correction possible.
-As with the primary procedure, reshaping of the chin comes into play here as well, which can improve the desired results even more.
+Regardless of the type of approach that the surgeon chooses, undoubtedly the most important part is the precise preoperative analysis of the nose.
+The goal should always be the same: to reach the most acceptable correction possible.
+As with the primary procedure, reshaping of the chin comes into play here as well.
+It can add improvement to the desired results even more.

 Before a new operation, the surgeon must make a detailed plan on how to correct the resulting defects from the first rhinoplasty.
-Basically, such operations try to use the tissue that is still left; or add some new tissue in the form of bone or cartilage transplants/grafts, most often taken from the ear.
-It is necessary to strive for simple techniques (which are not always possible) with more predictable results – achieving an aesthetically symmetrical nose and maintain natural nasal proportions in relation to other regions of the face.
+Basically, such operations try to use the tissue that is still left.
+Other possibility is to add some new tissue in the form of bone or cartilage transplants/grafts.
+Most often they are taken from the ear.
+It is necessary to strive for simple techniques (which are not always possible).
+These help to achieve more predictable results.
+An aesthetically symmetrical nose and maintaining natural nasal proportions in relation to other regions of the face are ultimate goals.

-Significant limitations are permanent tissue damage (newly created scar, disruption of relationship between certain tissues of the nose and skin and impaired blood and lymphatic circulation).
+Significant limitations are permanent tissue damage.
+Newly created scar, disruption of relationship between certain tissues of the nose and skin and impaired blood and lymphatic circulation are some obstacles.
 It is very important that the patient understands and accepts these potential limitations and/or risks.

-The main goal of the operation is to improve the aesthetic appearance so that the nose is in a more correct relationship with the rest of the face.
-At the same time, we are thinking mostly of the central focus of the observer of our face, which are our eyes and, to a lesser extent, the external ear .
+The main goal of the operation is to improve the aesthetic appearance.
+The nose should be in a more correct relationship with the rest of the face.
+At the same time, we are thinking mostly of the central focus of the observer of our face, which are our eyes and, to a lesser extent, the external ear.